iden3/circom_old/doc/r1cs_bin_format.md

 Version allows to update the format.

 Have a very good comprasion ratio for sparse r1cs as it's the normal case.

+The motivation of having a map between l and w is that this allows optimizers to calculate equivalent r1cs systems but keeping the original values geneated by the circuit.

 ## Backward Compatibility